Lichen planus of the wrist and forearm showing raised skin lesions with a smooth silverly scale.

 Lichen Planus

-Lichen planus (LP) is a rash that affects the skin and, less often, the scalp, fingernails, toenails, and/or inside the mouth or genital area (mucous membranes).
+Lichen planus is a rash that affects the skin and, less often, the scalp, fingernails, toenails, and/or inside the mouth or genital area (mucous membranes).
 Lichen planus can resolve on its own without treatment, or it can be persistent, even with aggressive treatment.

 Who's At Risk?